payloadcms/template-website/README.md

   All posts are layout-builder enabled so you can generate unique layouts for each post using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
 They can also be nested inside of one another, for example "News > World".
 See [Nested Docs](#nested-docs) for more details.

+- #### Projects

+Projects can be used to create a blog within your website by assigning them an author and categories.
+All projects are layout-builder enabled so you can generate unique layouts for each project using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
+They can also be nested inside of one another, for example "Tutorials > Web Development".
+See [Nested Docs](#nested-docs) for more details.

 - #### Media

   This is the uploads-enabled collection used by pages and products to contain media, etc.